AdobeDocs/cc-developer-platform-pages/src/pages/index.md

 # Extensible Creative Cloud products and services

-Many creative cloud apps and services are extensible through in-app APIs and SDKs, or service APIs and events.
+Many Creative Cloud apps and services are extensible through in-app APIs and SDKs, or service APIs and events.
 Choose your favorite to learn more.

 <CCProductCards />